 Media Sciences (Bachelor of Arts, B.A.)

-The study program in media studies at Humboldt University provides students with in-depth knowledge of media history, theory, and aesthetics.
-The program focuses on the role of media in culture, politics, and society, as well as practical experience in media laboratories and studios.
+The study programme in Media Studies at Humboldt-Universität provides students with in-depth knowledge of media history, theory, and aesthetics.
+The programme focuses on the role of media in culture, politics, and society, as well as practical experience in media laboratories and studios.

 Table of Contents